TheEmpty/generator-manager/README.md

 * You have a generator connected to your LCI system.
 * You have a Victron MQTT endpoint with a multiplus

+## Dev notes:
+Code is very messy right now.
+Needs a heavy rewrite/refactor- though it's one of those things that works even though it's messy.

 ## _You might also like_

 ### [LCI Gateway Exporter](https://github.com/TheEmpty/lci-gateway-exporter)